Japanese

 The Japanese Language Proficiency Test (JLPT) is an internationally recognised test held worldwide to evaluate and certify the proficiency of Japanese in non-native speakers.

-For information on the test and how to apply please visit the JLPT page.
+For information on the test and how to apply please visit: JLPT (Japanese Language Proficiency Test)

-In class, you’ll participate in language exchange sessions where you will have an opportunity to engage with native Japanese-speaking students to apply your language skills in an engaging and meaningful way.
+In class, you will take part in language exchange sessions, which will give you the opportunity to engage with Japanese-speaking students and apply your language skills in a meaningful and interactive way.

-Japanese language students also have the opportunity to use the language in social, workplace, international contexts by engaging in different learning activities outside the classroom.
+Japanese language students also have the opportunity to use the language in social, professional and international contexts by taking part in various learning and social activities outside the classroom.

 You will have the opportunity to study overseas and gain credit for courses.
 RMIT has over 200 partner universities in 31 countries to choose from.
 Scholarships and mobility grants are available.